Watch Parts Explained: A Simple Guide

 Related Article: Different Types of Watch Straps

-11. Clasps or Buckles
+11. Watch Clasps

 Clasps and buckles are essential components of watch straps or bracelets, providing the secure and comfortable closure of the watch on the wrist.
 They come in various designs, shapes, and materials to match the style and needs of the watch wearer.